Cleaning up credit takes time, patience, and behavioral adjustment. It’s also good for your confidence to realize that you’re not alone.

 So what’s the answer?

-Again, stop using your credit cards.
+Again, stop using your credit cards by consolidating your debt with a personal loan with no credit check.
 Pay more than the minimum payment, but make sure it’s not so large that it forces you to return to charging.

 You might even want to invest in overdraft protection if your bank offers it (most do).